Chart Color Schemes

 An assessment of population growth drivers in Ocean Reef reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward with demographic trends, an above median population growth is projected for the Ocean Reef (SA2), expected to grow by 1,151 persons to 2041 based on aggregated SA2-level projections.
-This reflects a gain of 13.0% in total over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Demographic trends project an above median population growth for Australian statistical areas, with Ocean Reef expected to grow by 1,151 persons to 2041, reflecting a gain of 13.0% over the 17 years.

 Frequently Asked Questions - Population